SeekAI-786/Laptop_Price_Predictor/README.md

 Streamlit

-Pickle (for model serialization)
+Pickle (for saving the trained model)

-Machine Learning Workflow:

-Data Cleaning: Handled missing values and standardized formats
+ML Workflow
+Data Preprocessing
+Cleaned and formatted data, handled missing values.

+Feature Engineering
-Feature Engineering: Extracted and encoded relevant features
+Extracted relevant specs, encoded categorical variables.

+Model Training
-Model Training: Trained a regression model to predict laptop prices
+Trained a regression model to predict laptop prices.

+Deployment
-Deployment: Integrated the model with a Streamlit frontend for real-time prediction
+Integrated the trained model into a Streamlit app for real-time predictions.

-Key Files:

-LaptopPricePredictor.ipynb: Jupyter Notebook containing the full ML pipeline

-app.py: Streamlit app for user interaction

-pipe.pkl: Serialized model pipeline for prediction

-df.pkl: Processed dataset used in the app

-How to Run:

-Clone the repository

-Install required packages

-Run the Streamlit app using: streamlit run app.py

-Demo:
+Repository Contents

+File/Folder	Description
+LaptopPricePredictor.ipynb	Notebook for EDA, preprocessing, and model training app.py	Streamlit app script for live predictions pipe.pkl	Serialized machine learning pipeline df.pkl	Processed dataset used in the application

+Demo
-Input your laptop’s specifications and get an instant estimated price.
+Input your desired laptop specs in the Streamlit UI and get an estimated price instantly.

-Contributions:

-Open to feedback and contributions.
-Feel free to fork the repo and improve it!
+Contributing
+Contributions are welcome!
+Feel free to open issues or submit pull requests to enhance the project.

+License
+This project is licensed under the MIT License.